Infoblox-PS/ibx-sdk/src_docs/examples/csvimport.md

 ## Overview

-This Python script serves as a command-line tool designed to streamline the process of importing data into an Infoblox Grid Manager using the Infoblox Web API (WAPI) and CSV files.
-Users can specify essential parameters such as the Grid Manager address, the name of the CSV import file, and the desired import operation (**INSERT**, **OVERRIDE**, **MERGE**, **DELETE**, or **CUSTOM**) when executing the script via the command line.
-Optional parameters, including username and WAPI version, provide additional flexibility.
-The utility also offers debugging capabilities for advanced users.
-Whether you need to add, update, or delete data within Infoblox, this script simplifies the import process and offers customization options to suit your needs.
+This program is a command-line utility designed to simplify the process of importing csv data into a Grid Manager.

 ## Usage